Adopted Tax Rate

 See the Notice of Proposed Tax Rate

-City Council has voted to consider a tax rate of 33.2 cents per $100 value for this year to fund the fiscal year 2020 budget.
+City Council has adopted a tax rate of 33.2 cents per $100 value for this year to fund the FY20 budget.

 Combined with the increase to the homestead exemption that was approved in June, the average homeowner will see only a $24 increase to their City tax bill in 2019.
 The increase to the homestead exemption allows targeted tax savings to homeowners while re-balancing the residential to commercial value ratio of the City's tax base.